 - 3 teaspoons Yeast

-- Add the sprouted beans and water to a blender, cover and blend until the beans are broken down to flecks.
+Combine the sprouted beans and water in a blender, cover and blend until the beans are broken down to flecks.

 Baking in the Oven